Tips to prepare for a Canadian recession

 The failing Canadian dollar and another cut to the benchmark lending rate has left many financial experts fearful that our country is quickly heading into a recession.

-According to one article predicting financial doom and gloom:
+According to an article on Seeking Alpha, predicting financial doom and gloom:

 - Canada’s lowered bank rates will spur a recession;